 Hebron Orchestra

-Hebron Orchestra is thrilled to offer four levels of orchestra for the 2025-2026 school year: Chamber Orchestra, Symphonic Orchestra, and Concert Orchestra, as well as the newly formed Philharmonic Orchestra!
+Hebron Orchestra is thrilled to offer five levels of orchestra for the 2026-2027 school year!
 Hebron Orchestra welcomes all young string musicians with middle school experience.
 Our goal as a program is to offer all students a rewarding musical experience.
 If you are new to Hebron Orchestra we can’t wait for you to be a part of the Hebron Orchestra family!

 Hebron Orchestra is highly awarded in local and statewide events.
-Program highlights include 39 UIL Sweepstakes, 32 All-State selections, two TMEA Honor Orchestra Finalist selections, and hundreds of Superior Ratings at Solo & Ensemble festivals.
+Program highlights include 43 UIL Sweepstakes, 36 All-State selections, two TMEA Honor Orchestra Finalist selections, and thousands of Superior Ratings at Solo & Ensemble festivals.

 Hebron Orchestra alumni continue to play music in college as both music majors and non-music majors.
 Recent former Hebron Orchestra students can be heard at UNT, TWU, SMU, A&M, USC, Rutgers, UCF, and the University of Denver, among others.